Language selection

 Training

-After accepting the conditional job offer, you'll need to take part in an extensive core training program.
-The location and duration of the training depends on the hiring communications centre.
+After accepting the job offer, you will participate in an extensive core training program that is designed to provide you with the knowledge and skills to become a 9‑1‑1 Police Dispatcher.
+The location and duration of the training depends on the hiring location.

 The core training program has two classroom components: